 - reduce the total amount owing

 Contact the creditor to make a payment arrangement.
-If you come to an agreement, make sure you get it in writing, and check what interest and fees you'll need to pay.
+Make sure you get any agreement in writing, and check what interest and fees you will need to pay.
 Speak to a lawyer or financial counsellor if you need help understanding the documents.
-If you cannot reach an agreement, see Apply for a hardship variation below.
+If you cannot reach an agreement, apply for a hardship variation.

 Apply for a hardship variation

-- your loan is for a personal purpose, not a business loan (home loans, personal loans and car loans usually qualify)
+- the loan is for a personal reason, not a business loan (this usually means home loans, personal loans and car loans)

 - you can reasonably repay the amounts agreed under a varied loan contract (maybe you are planning to go back to work after treatment, or you can pay off your debt over a longer term)